giridhar7632/the-MERN-stack/12-registration-and-user-login.md

 ```

-## Sending data to server
+## Sending data to the server

 We use `axios.post` method to send data to the server.
 Navigate to `/src > /components > /notes > Login.js`.
 Let's add the registration functionality.

 ### Setting up toast

 Toast is something that just pops up with some message.
 We will use the `useToast` method from chakra UI.
-Refer the documentation for more information about [toast](https://chakra-ui.com/docs/feedback/toast).
+Refer to the documentation for more information about [toast](https://chakra-ui.com/docs/feedback/toast).

 ```js
 // src/components/Login.js